lucafoscili/lf-nodes/docs/IMAGE_EDITOR.md

 ## TL;DR

 - **`LF_ImagesEditingBreakpoint`** snapshots the incoming batch, caches all diffusion context (model, clip, vae, prompts, conditioning, sampler options), writes a dataset JSON to `ComfyUI/temp`, and notifies the UI through the prompt server.
-- **The UI** reads and mutates that dataset file, renders masonry previews, and posts filter requests back to the backend.
-Manual-apply filters (including inpaint) hold changes until the user confirms.
+- **The UI** reads and mutates that dataset file, renders masonry previews, and posts debounced filter requests back to the backend as you tweak the controls.
 - **`POST /lf-nodes/process-image`** resolves the selected asset, routes the request through `process_filter`, saves outputs/masks with deterministic names from the UI, and returns payload metadata to update the history view.
 - **`apply_inpaint_filter`** adapts the masked ROI to SDXL-friendly presets (multiples of 64px, aspect ratio <= 3:1), blends prompt vs. stored conditioning via the `conditioning_mix` slider, runs denoising without preview, re-injects original background pixels to avoid seams, and optionally applies a light unsharp mask.